slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-3/packetizer_raw_output.md

 Clarify the phrasing so that the MUD manager only uses the manufacturer-set 'is-supported' flag as an indication of device support status without modifying it.

+**Severity:** High
+  *Basis:* The ambiguity in role assignment can lead to inconsistent implementations and operational confusion in network deployments.

+**Confidence:** High

 ---

 ## Report 2: 9761-3-2